taylorhakes/painless/README.md

 - Built-in support for Node streams and processes

 Ava Advantages
-- Test groups are isolated (Less likely for tests to affect each other)
+- Test files are isolated (provides some isolation)

 #### Jasmine
 Painless Advantages